afk-echo/refresh/README.md

 </div>

 ## :book: Features
+Note: This project is yet to reach completion.
+Multiple features are yet to be tested.
+It is not guaranteed that all features will work reliably.
 Features include:
 - Material You color support
-- adding multiple URLs to check for changes
+- adding multiple URLs to check
 - no ads
 - no premium tier
 - supports user-adjustable checking frequency